NeoHW/tp/docs/DeveloperGuide.md

 1. Sorting the patient list

-   1. Prerequisites: List all patients using the `list` command.
-Patient List should not be empty.
+   1. Prerequisites: Patient List should not be empty.

    1. Test case: `sort p`<br>
       Expected: The patient list is sorted by patient's preferred name.

-   1. Other incorrect sort command to try: `sort x`<br>
+   1. Other incorrect sort command to try: `sort name`, `sort 1`<br>
       Expected: Error message displayed.